jessicatarra/jessicatarra/README.md

 - 👨‍💻 All of my projects are available at [tarralva.com](tarralva.com)

-- ⚡ Fun fact **Crazy cat lady and wanderlust.
+- ⚡ Fun fact **crazy cat lady and wanderlust.
 From 🇨🇴 living in 🇧🇷**

 <h3 align="left">Connect with me:</h3>
 <p align="left">